seetreat/seetreat_algo_task/README.md

 Your task is to write code capable of identifying stop signs in an image.
 There are three images in the folder called `test_images`, ordered by how challenging they are.
 You can stop after your code works for the first image, or keep going if you're enjoying the challenge!

-- Solutions are welcome in python or c++
+- Solutions are welcome in Python or C++
 - The use of third-party libraries is heavily encouraged
 - We will be attempting to use this code, so you should write documentation accordingly.
 - we are just as interested in how well the code is structured as we are in how well it performs - think about things like "how easy would this be to extend?"
 "How easy would this be to test?"